 The Hearing.
 The hearing on the grievance shall be informal and the rules of evidence shall not apply.
-The arbitrator shall not have the power to add to, subtract from, or modify the provisions of this Agreement in arriving at a decision of the issue or issues presented; and shall confine his/her decision solely to the interpretation, application, or enforcement of this Agreement.
-The arbitrator shall confine himself/herself to the precise issue(s) submitted to him/her for arbitration, and shall not have the authority to determine any other issue(s) not so submitted to him/her.
+The arbitrator shall not have the power to add to, subtract from, or modify the provisions of this Agreement in arriving at a decision of the issue or issues presented; and shall confine their decision solely to the interpretation, application, or enforcement of this Agreement.
+The arbitrator shall confine themself to the precise issue(s) submitted to them for arbitration, and shall not have the authority to determine any other issue(s) not so submitted to them.
 The decision of the arbitrator shall be final and binding upon the aggrieved employee, the Union, and the Port.
 The fees and expenses of the arbitrator shall be equally split between the Parties; otherwise, each Party shall pay its own fees, expenses, and costs, including attorney fees, witness compensation, and transcript requests.